The Consumer Finance Law Review: Hungary

 The result of the examination shall not be based only upon the collateral (if any) provided by the consumer.12

 The overdraft loan and the credit card loan are the most common revolving credit types provided in Hungary.
 The overdraft loan is linked to a current account.
 In the case of credit card loans, the consumer shall not have its payment account at the card issuer bank.
-The repayment of the credit card loans might occur with money transfer and check payment, among others.
+The repayment of the credit card loans might occur with money transfer, check payment, etc.

 In both cases (credit card loan, overdraft loan) Decree 83/2010 (III.25.) on the calculation of the annual percentage rate of charge (APRC) shall apply in respect of the maximum possible interest rate.
 The maximum amount of the annual percentage rate shall be the effective base interest rate (published by the Supervisory Authority) plus 39 per cent in the case of overdraft and credit card loans.